patroneshermosos-oficial/Summer23/CristinaVelazquez/WorkReport.md

 - Book 7: The Demon-Haunted World - Greg Lukianoff and Jonathan Haidt [My opinion](link).

+### Accomplishments

+- Successfully completed the repository with comprehensive guidelines for the Generative AI course, empowering BP girls to create their own courses.

+### Tasks

+2. **Reflection and Evaluation**: Reflecting on the course development process, identified areas of improvement and opportunities for future projects.

 ## Week 8: July 24 - July 28

+## Conclusion

+Throughout the summer, I actively participated in the development of a Generative AI course, providing BP girls with the tools and resources to create their own courses in the future.
+Additionally, I collaborated in the establishment of partnerships between MIT and schools in Aguascalientes, promoting knowledge exchange and empowering students in the region.